Alcantor/LotusECU-T4e/README.md

  gui.py                | Graphical interface for both t4e.py and flasher.py
  sign.py               | Tool for CRC
- bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base)
+ bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base) bin2crp.py            | Convert a BIN into a CRP file. t4e-black.py          | Tool to upload a CRP file to a locked black ECU (Write Flash).

 ## Command line example (OBD Port, unlocked ECU)

 	1. sudo ip link set can0 up type can bitrate 1000000
 	2. ./t4y.py -o dl -z 0 1 2 3 4
 	3. ./t4y.py -o v -z 0 1 2
 	4. cp calrom.bin calrom.ori.bin
 	5. [Modify calrom.bin with RomRaider]
 	6. ./sign.py sign_calrom calrom.ori.bin calrom.bin calrom.bin "MYTUNE"
 	7. ./t4e.py -o ifp
 	8. ./flasher.py -o vfp
 	9. ./flasher.py -o e -b 1
 	10. ./flasher.py -o vb -b 1
 	12. ./flasher.py -o p -b 1
 	13. ./flasher.py -o v -b 1
 	14. ./flasher.py -o r

 	To 1: Turn CAN-Bus on [Linux/SocketCAN Only]
 	To 2: Download the ECU like cybernet does.
 	To 3: Verify the file from the previous step!
 	To 4: Backup, backup, backup...
 	To 5: Tune your engine!
 	To 6: Sign the calibration with a fake date to match the original CRC. ** To 7: Install the flasher into the RAM. *
 	To 8: Verify the flasher itself.
 	To 9: Erase the calibration block. *** [TESTED] ***
 	To 10: Verify the erasure.
 	To 12: Program the calibration block. *** [TESTED] ***
 	To 13: Verify the calibration block.
 	To 14: Reset.

 *: This use a little hack (Stack Overwrite) to gain control, retry 4-5 times if it fails.